 There are still sites and resources on how to behave around a New Mexico skinwalker should you encounter one.

 Now maybe these fancy doctorates mean nothing to you.
 But this part is still weird.
 New Mexico natives and the Navajo people will all pretend to not believe.
 They will say they do not know what you are talking about if you bring them up.
 From children to adults, they have all seen them, yet they are afraid to speak of them.
 Anthropologist and Sociologist Tony Hillerman spent two decades of his life studying this phenomenon:

 “A lot of Navajo’s will tell me emphatically, especially when they don’t know me very well, that they don’t believe in all that stuff.
 And then when you get to be a friend, they’ll start telling you about the first time they ever saw one.” –Tony Hillerman

 Something about the skin walkers eerily similar appearance to the human figure is what truly makes them terrifying.

 From what we can gather, a New Mexico skinwalkers are defined as humans that have crossed over to the dark side in a sense.
 Almost like they “signed with the Devil”.
-This happens after being mind-controlled by another skin walker.
-After being sought out by one and converted, they are given a certain power, whether it be flying or morphing into a wolf, and they change their form.
-As a new skin walker they roam the landscape in a similar fashion to a human, but different in every sense.
+This happens after being mind-controlled by different skin walker.
+After being sought out by one and converted, the new skinwalkers is given a certain power, whether it be flying or morphing into a wolf, and they change their form.
+As a new skin walker they roam the landscape in a similar fashion to a human, while also being “different in every sense.”
 The true meaning of their existence is an absolute mystery.

-It is known that skin walkers take interest in a human before attempting to convert them.
-Whether it is an obsession with their strength, or a lust for their beauty, they will stalk for many months before making any moves.
+Skinwalkers take interest in a human before attempting to convert them.
+It could be an obsession with their strength, or a lust for their beauty, but they will stalk for many months before making any moves.